Systematic biases from ignoring environmental tidal effects in gravitational wave observations: Interactions with surrounding matter after the fading

 \section{Interactions with surrounding matter after the fading}

 The tidal disruption of the BH dress during coalescence is expected to pollute the binary surroundings.
-One might argue that the environmental debris could influence the system's evolution by interacting with the binary components.
-In this section, we demonstrate that this is not the case, and that the dynamics after tidal disruption is dominated by GW emission.
-We consider two primary mechanisms that could affect the BH evolution: matter accretion and drag due to dynamical friction.
+One might argue that the environmental debris could influence the system's evolution by interacting with the binary components, in a manner analogous to circumbinary structures (see the right panel of Fig.~\ref{fig:setup} for a schematic illustration).
+While a comprehensive understanding of such dynamics likely requires detailed simulations, here we aim to provide analytical insights demonstrating that the dynamics after tidal disruption is expected to be dominated by GW emission.
+Specifically, we consider several key mechanisms that could impact the evolution of the BHs -- namely, matter accretion, dynamical friction, and drag forces -- and show that the associated energy losses are subdominant compared to those from gravitational radiation.

 First of all, we roughly estimate the BH accretion rate onto the binary as~\cite{Shapiro:1983du}

 where $\rho_\text{ env} \sim m_{\text{ env}}/d_{\text{ {Roche}}}^3$ is the ambient density, and $v \sim (\pi \,m_{\text{ {BH}}}f_{\text{ {cut}}} )^{\nicefrac{1}{3}}$ is the binary velocity.
 The characteristic accretion timescale is proportional to the Salpeter time and is given by $t_{\text{ {acc}}} \sim m_{\text{ {BH}}} \tilde{L}^{\nicefrac{3}{2}}/\epsilon$.
 On the other hand, the orbital period after the tidal disruption event could be estimated as $T_\text{ GW} \sim 1/f_{\text{ {cut}}} \sim m_{\text{ {BH}}} \tilde{L}^{\nicefrac{3}{2}}$.
 Their ratio thus reads